What Foods Are Sustainable? 11 Choices for Eco-Conscious Eating

 Every eco-friendly food on this list is packed with nutritional benefits.
 They provide a delicious way to mix up your diet, too.

-Next time it’s your turn to cook, see if you can stick to the most sustainable foods to eat in your recipe (and then share it with your fellow sustainable foodied).
+Next time it’s your turn to cook, besides using non-toxic cookware (of course) see if you can stick to the most sustainable foods to eat in your recipe (and then share it with your fellow sustainable foodied).